GIOV4NN4EC/Pet-Adoption-Refactored/README.md

 cd Pet-Adoption-Refactored
 ```
 ### Virtual Envoirement
-For this project, you'll nedd to use a Virtual Envoirement, and here's how to create one and activate:
+For this project, you can use a Virtual Envoirement, and here's how to create one and activate:
 ```bash
 python -m venv venv
 source venv/bin/activate